-Norway, Sweden and Denmark are the three Scandinavian countries, with Nordic nations Finland and Iceland sometimes included in a broader definition by some, but the correct term for all is the Nordic countries.
+Norway, Sweden and Denmark are the three Scandinavian countries.
+Finland and Iceland are sometimes included in a broader definition by some, but the correct term for all is the Nordic countries.

-The words Scandinavia, Nordic and northern Europe are used interchangeably by some, but they are in actual fact three distinct regions of Europe.
+The words Scandinavia, Nordic and northern Europe are used interchangeably by many.
+But they are in actual fact three distinct regions of Europe.

 Norway and Sweden share the Scandinavian peninsula, which stretches from way north of the Arctic Circle down to the shores of the Baltic Sea, covering a total area of around 289,500 square miles.
 Denmark is also considered a Scandinavian culture.